junxit/us-congress-bills-112/metadata.md

 - 2012-12-12 — Senate amendment agreed to: Amendment SA 3334 agreed to in Senate by Unanimous Consent.
 - 2012-12-12 — Senate amendment proposed (on the floor): Amendment SA 3334 proposed by Senator Coons for Senator Rubio.(consideration: CR S7988; text: CR S7988)
 - 2012-12-12 — Senate amendment submitted
+- 2012-12-13 — Message on Senate action sent to the House.
+- 2012-12-18 — Considered as unfinished business. (consideration: CR H6853)
+- 2012-12-18 — DEBATE - The House proceeded with forty minutes of debate on agreeing to the Senate amendment to H.R.
+3783.
+- 2012-12-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-18 — Ms. Ros-Lehtinen moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H6840-6841)
+- 2012-12-18 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 386 - 6 (Roll no. 630). (text as House agreed to Senate amendment: CR H6840)
+- 2012-12-18 — POSTPONED PROCEEDINGS - At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-12-18 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 386 - 6 (Roll no. 630).(text as House agreed to Senate amendment: CR H6840)
+- 2012-12-20 — Presented to President.
+- 2012-12-20 — Presented to President.
+- 2012-12-28 — Became Public Law No: 112-220.
+- 2012-12-28 — Became Public Law No: 112-220.
+- 2012-12-28 — Signed by President.
+- 2012-12-28 — Signed by President.